 - 7.1 The Council is required to submit reports and advice to the State Parole Authority in respect of serious offenders as they become eligible for release on parole advising, in particular, whether or not it is appropriate for the inmate to be considered for release on parole by the Authority [s.197(2)(a) and 135(3)].
-In 2021 the Council provided 175 Reports to the State Parole Authority. - 7.2 Fifty five (55) Serious Offenders, the subject of Parole Orders made by the State Parole Authority, were released in 2021.
+In 2022 the Council provided 108 Reports to the State Parole Authority. - 7.2 Sixty eight (68) Serious Offenders were released on parole in 2022, the subject of Parole Orders made by the State Parole Authority.
 The Council had advised as to the appropriateness of release on parole in all cases.